pires/configo/README.md

 Done
 ```

-**Attention**: you may have noticed the type `configo.Duration` instead of `time.Duration`.
+You may have noticed the type `configo.Duration` instead of `time.Duration`.
 This happens because [a special kind of unmarshalling is needed](https://github.com/BurntSushi/toml#using-the-encodingtextunmarshaler-interface).
 Feel free to implement your own types.